GMDU/code-of-copper/README.md

 While we recommend playing through the pack, as an addition to your world, and slowly discovering the language and features over time, if you would like a quick demo of the pack, you can use `/place template bot:demo` to place our demo structure.

+Code of Copper is a [runtime](https://datapack.dev/docs/golemscript/glossary#runtime) for [GolemScript](https://modrinth.com/datapack/golemscript), the programming language used to program the Golems.

 **A datapack by Moxvallix, Gears and Wulfian.
 Enjoy!**
 <a href="https://datapack.dev/docs/code_of_copper" target="_blank">**Explore the docs
 »**</a>